nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

    Expected output: An error message stating that there should be no extra arguments will be shown.

 #### 5.6.12.
 Listing all chapters that are due on current date
-1. Prerequisites: Launch `Kaji` successfully.
+1. Prerequisites: Launch `KAJI` successfully.
 2. Test case: `due` <br>
    Expected output: A list of chapters that are due on the current date will be shown.
 If no chapters are due, a message stating that no chapters are due for the day will be shown.
 3. Other incorrect commands to try: `due blah` (where extra arguments are added)<br>
    Expected output: An error message stating that there should be no extra arguments will be shown.

 #### 5.6.13.
 Previewing list of chapters due in a week
-1. Prerequisites: Launch `Kaji` successfully.
+1. Prerequisites: Launch `KAJI` successfully.
 2. Test case: `preview` <br>
    Expected output: A list of chapters that are due in a week will be shown.
 If no chapters are due, every date will be accompanied by a message that no chapters are due.
 3. Other incorrect commands to try: `preview blah` (where extra arguments are added) <br>
    Expected output: An error message stating that there should be no extra arguments will be shown.

 #### 5.6.14.
 Viewing history of revision completed in a day
-1. Prerequisites: Launch `Kaji` successfully.
+1. Prerequisites: Launch `KAJI` successfully.
 2. Test case: `history` <br>
    Expected output: Lists the module and chapter which you have completed revision for.
 If no revision was done on the day, a message stating that no revision for that session will be shown.
 3. Test case: `history 2020-11-09`